codemickeycode/codemickeycode/README.md

 - 📫 How to reach me:
     - Message me on LinkedIn: [codemickeycode](https://www.linkedin.com/in/codemickeycode)
     - Email: codemickeycode[at]gmail[dot]com
-- ⚡ Fun fact: I'm an introvert but I love having friends
+- ⚡ Fun fact: I'm an introvert but I love having friends.
+I love meeting people who are passionate about their craft, getting inspired and learning something from them.